Skip to content

 18. There was a $41+ billion eCommerce fraud loss

-The eCommerce industry witnessed a $41.1 loss in 2022 due to online payment fraud.
-But although the number is staggering, only 34% invest in fraud prevention.
+The eCommerce industry lost $41.1 million due to online payment fraud in 2022.
+Although this number is staggering, only 34% invested in fraud prevention.

 Source: Juniper